Steve Stuebner worked in partnership with Visit Idaho to create this Travel Tip.

 South Fork Snake River

 Cuts and brown trout are the main fish to catch.
 Plus, it’s a premium 25-mile canyon, bordered by mature cottonwood forests, with many channels and islands to explore.
 Multiple pairs of bald eagles nest there and hunt the river year-round.
 It’s a spectacular wilderness experience just 30 minutes from Idaho Falls.

-The South Fork Lodge in Swan Valley provides lodging, guide services, shuttle services, and they’ve got a great fly shop.
+The South Fork Lodge in Swan Valley provides lodging, guide services and shuttle services, and they’ve got a great fly shop.
 Be sure to inquire about what flies are working.
 There are all kinds of custom foam bugs that work well, but the preferred flies are changing all the time.
 Do your own trip or hire a guide and sleep in a cabin on the banks of the South Fork.
-Other outfitters: Heise Outfitters, Three Rivers Ranch, Teton Valley Lodge.
+Other outfitters include Heise Outfitters, Three Rivers Ranch and Teton Valley Lodge.